Inman

 If agents can’t comfortably explain them, then consumers shouldn’t be asked to sign them.
 Longer is not necessarily better when it comes to these kinds of agreements, and we need to do better at making the complex easier to understand for all involved in a real estate transaction.

-While the lawsuit seemed like the worst possible thing that happened to our industry at the time, it has exposed much-needed reform.
+While the lawsuit seemed like the worst thing that could have happened to our industry at the time, it has exposed much-needed reform.
 As we navigate through the post-Sitzer-Burnett real estate era, there’s a lot more work to do.

 We must hold our association leadership accountable for the decisions and policies being made.
 We must elevate our industry through relevant training and education.
 Existing coursework should be continually revised and updated to adjust to the challenges each market presents.